eperche-fr/docs/MyTado/en_US/index.md

 - 'Manual': Allows you to set one or several settings manually depending on the capabilities of your device;
 - 'Off': Your device is stopped.

+>**Key aspect**
+>
-**Key aspect**: In case of manual setting of the expected temperature, be aware that all your devices part of the same zone will be aligned with this setting (it is how Tado works, no workaround).
+>In case of manual setting of the expected temperature, be aware that all your devices part of the same zone will be aligned with this setting (it is how Tado works, no workaround).

 ### Weather at home <img src="../images/WeatherEq.svg" width="60"/>